iwinterknight/LLMs_Cross_Task_Colab/README.md

 <p align="center">
   <img width="955" alt="cross-attn-training" src="https://github.com/iwinterknight/LLMs_Cross_Task_Colab/assets/37212007/406113f0-fedd-4b5b-9e6b-19327c29a7f2">
 </p>
 In a nutshell, the cross-task-attention model uses an instruction fine-tuned Flan T5 encoder-decoder model, pretrained on passage summarization task (CNNDailymail) and the encoder blocks of another instruction fine-tuned Flan T5 transformer, pretrained on question answering task (SQuAD2.0).
 Both the models are trained in a using low rank adaptation(LoRA) using transformer's `peft` library.
-After removing the softmax layer of the summarizer model's decoder, a cross-attention layer, followed by FFN and layer normalization, is applied between :
-`1.
-Summarizer decoder representations
+After removing the softmax layer of the summarizer model's decoder, a cross-attention layer, followed by FFN and layer normalization, is applied between the Summarizer model's decoder representations and the QA encoder representations.
+The cross attention FFN is essentially a binary classifier to predict whether the summary captures information to answer questions posed to the passage.

-2. QA encoder representations.`
+The cross-attention architecture is trained on a joint cross-entropy loss for summary generation and the aforementioned binary class prediction, with a weighting factor α, a hyperparameter.